dudunudu/cleanroom-cfd-demo/README.md

 # Cleanroom CFD Demo

-A simplified CFD-style 2D cleanroom airflow and heat-transfer demo.
+A simplified 2D CFD-style model of cleanroom airflow and heat transfer, designed for testing, visualization, and validation workflows.

 ## Features

-- SVG-based room geometry
+- SVG-based room geometry parsing
-- Obstacle mask generation
+- Cartesian grid and obstacle-mask generation
 - Pressure-projection airflow update
 - Temperature advection and diffusion
 - Air-sock tracer visualization
-- Notebook demo for testing and presentation
+- Notebook-based demo for experimentation and presentation

-## Setup
+## Installation

-This project can be installed with Conda using the provided environment file.
+The project can be installed with Conda using the provided environment file.

 Create the environment with: